173TECH/sayn/docs/cli.md

 as the source of your models.
 For this we can use the flag `-u` (`--upstream-prod`) which selects from production for tables not produced by the currently filtered tasks.
 Head over to [database objects](database_objects.md#upstream_prod) for more details

+Both task filtering and upstream prod arguments can be set using `default_run` in `settings.yaml`.
+Example:

+!!! example "settings.yaml"
+    profiles:
+      dev:
+        default_run: -x group:extract

+This example will make it so that running `sayn run` will already exclude the tasks in the group called `extract`.

 #### Incremental Tasks Options

 SAYN uses 3 arguments to manage incremental executions: `full_load`, `start_dt` and `end_dt`; which can